-H. Site Investigation
+H. Site Investigation:

 - 1. The purpose of the Site Investigation and the preparation of a Site Investigation Report shall be to determine the presence of, and/or define the nature, degree and extent of contamination and identify threats to the public health and environment. - 2.
 Upon completion and submittal of a Release Characterization Report or Closure Assessment Report, owners/operators shall conduct a full investigation of the release and the on-site and off-site areas known or potentially affected by the release.
-The Director may waive the requirement to conduct a full site investigation when the initial Release

-Characterization Report or Closure Assessment Report establishes, to the satisfaction of the Director, that there is no present or potential groundwater or surface water adverse impact from the release.
-The Director may require additional information or investigation before deciding whether to waive the requirement for a full site investigation.

-- 3. A Site Investigation shall be conducted and a Site Investigation Report submitted under the following additional circumstances unless otherwise exempted by the Director: - a.
-An inspection of a UST system or facility revealed violations of this Part which resulted in the release of the contained substances; or - Other evidence of a leak or release exists, including but not limited to failed tank or line tightness tests or perforated or highly corroded tanks or piping; or - c.
-A facility has been abandoned as defined by § 1.5(A)(1) of this Part or does not meet the operational and testing requirements discussed in § 1.10 of this Part; or - d.
+The Director may waive the requirement to conduct a full site investigation when the initial Release Characterization Report or Closure Assessment Report establishes, to the satisfaction of the Director, that there is no present or potential groundwater or surface water adverse impact from the release.
+The Director may require additional information or investigation before deciding whether to waive the requirement for a full site investigation. - 3.
+A Site Investigation shall be conducted and a Site Investigation Report submitted under the following additional circumstances unless otherwise exempted by the Director: - a.
+An inspection of a UST system or facility revealed violations of this Part which could result in the release of the contained substances; or - b.
+Other evidence of a leak or release exists, including but not limited to failed tank or line tightness tests or perforated or highly corroded tanks or piping; or - A facility has been abandoned as defined by § 1.5(A)(1) of this Part or does not meet the operational and testing requirements discussed in § 1.10 of this Part; or - d.
 At the discretion of the Director. - 4.
 The party performing the Site Investigation shall submit a proposed scope of work to DEM within 30 days, which must be approved prior to commencing any on-site work to ensure it meets the requirements of the project.
-Any Site Investigation Report submitted without prior approval of a scope of work may be rejected by DEM as unsatisfactory. - 5.
-The Site Investigation and Site Investigation Report, along with all associated field work, must be conducted by, or under the direction of, a licensed Professional Engineer, Certified Professional Geologist, or Registered Professional Geologist. - 6.
-The owner/operator shall submit the results of a Site Investigation to the Department within 60 days of notification by the Director that a Site Investigation Report is required, or within an alternate deadline approved by the Director, in the format of a Site Investigation Report pursuant to § 1.14(H)(7) of this Part. - 7.
-The Site Investigation Report shall include, but not be limited to, the following information: - a.
-A location map showing the street address and the latitude/longitude of the subject site underlain on either a topographic map or aerial photo;
+Any Site Investigation Report submitted without prior approval of a scope of work may be rejected by DEM as unsatisfactory. - The Site Investigation and Site Investigation Report, along with all associated field work, must be conducted by, or under the direction of, a licensed Professional Engineer, Certified Professional Geologist, or Registered Professional Geologist. - 6.
+The owner/operator shall submit the results of a Site linvestigation to the Department within sixty (60) days of notification by the Director that a Site Investigation Report is required, or within an alternate deadline approved by the Director, in the format of a Site Investigation Report pursuant to Site linvestigation 1.14(H)(7) of this Part.